AdobeDocs/experience-manager-screens.en/help/using/journey-map.md

 >
 >Typical stakeholder for this activity is a Marketing/Business Strategists.

-A User Experience Jouney Map is designed to provide visability into how and why users will experience the digital content delivered by the network.
+A User Experience Journey Map is designed to provide visibility into how and why users will experience the digital content delivered by the network.

 ## Building the UX Journey Map {#building-map}